mnishiguchi/lcd_display/README.md

 As an example, if you want to control a Hitachi HD44780 type display through [I²C](https://en.wikipedia.org/wiki/I%C2%B2C), you can use `LcdDisplay.HD44780.I2C` module as a display driver.
-See the `LcdDisplay.DisplayDriver` documentation for supported display commands.
+See the `LcdDisplay.Driver` documentation for supported display commands.

 ```elixir
 # Detect connected devices.